UAlbertaALTLab/crk-db/README.md

 At a high level, the process for aggregating the sources is as follows:

-1. **convert** each data source from original format to [DaFoDiL][DaFoDiL]
+1. **convert** each data source from original format to [DaFoDiL][DaFoDiL] and save it as an [NDJSON] file.
-3. **import** the data into the Plains Cree database using an algorithm that aggregates the individual data sources
+3. **import** the data into the Plains Cree database using an algorithm that first matches entries and then aggregates the information in them
 4. create **outputs**:
-   - the **sqlite3** database for itwêwina
+   - the **import JSON** database for itwêwina
    - the **FST** LEXC files

-## Style Guide

-Please see the [style guide](./docs/style-guide.md) for documentation of the lexicographical conventions used in this database.

 ## The Database

 The database is located in the private ALTLab repo at `crk/dicts/database.ndjson`.
 This repo includes the following JavaScript utilities for working with the database, both located in `lib/utlities`.

 * `readNDJSON.js`: Reads all the entries from the database (or any NDJSON file) into memory and returns a Promise that resolves to an Array of the entries for further querying and manipulation.
-* `writeNDJSON.js`: Accepts an Array of database entries and saves it to the specified path as an NDJSON file.
+* `writeNDJSON.js`: Accepts an Array of database entries (or any JavaScript Objects) and saves it to the specified path as an NDJSON file.

 ## Building & Updating the Database